NullandKale/dnd-setting/readme.md

 ## Rest of the Harvest Festival

 Point board:
-The group has 3 points
+The Blue team has 8 points
 The Heather and the Garys have 1 point
 The Worshipers Of Ubano have 2 points